 As in real markets we expect that widespread implementation of the alternative constitutional model enables innovations ameliorating dysfunctional externalities.
 Within the constraints imposed by the real world, governmental units will likely tend towards their optimal size as determined by individual preferences.
 An optimal stationary solution will never be reached, since innovations in technology and organization, changes in culture, demography, population and preferences, and changing birth and death rates of individuals constantly alter what is optimal.
-Desicionmaking by autonomous individuals, however, jointly assure movement toward an ever changing optimal solution.
+Decision-making by autonomous individuals, however, jointly assure movement toward an ever changing optimal solution.

-The alternative constitutional model is not expected to imply homogenous governmental units, but individual units (notably small scale units such as local governments) may become more internally homogenous.
+The alternative constitutional model is not expected to imply homogenous governmental units, but individual units (notably small scale units such as local governments) may become more internally homogonous.
 Complementarities and division of labor, etc. will exist.
 A rich country such as Switzerland, equipped with a fragmented and decentralized decision making model also in terms of immigration decisions, has among the largest foreign populations in Europe.
-A more decentralized decisionmaking structure may increase diversity across units.
+A more decentralized decision-making structure may increase diversity across units.

 This article focuses on the practical approach of how to discover and implement the subjective preferences of the people.
 For a majority of people subjective preferences and beliefs are often not known or not explicitly verbalized.
 Even when known and verbalized, subjective preferences and beliefs are often not available quantitatively for mathematical treatment.
-If we could construct a complete preference schedule for all individuals, incorporating future innovations in technology and organization would be difficult.
+Even if we at a single point in time could construct a complete preference schedule for all individuals, incorporating future innovations in technology and organization would still be difficult.
 This is because if we knew about them, they would not be innovations.
 Rigorous analytical models based on assumptions are useful, but may lack the flexibility needed to accommodate innovations.
 This may lead to less adaptation and less expression of new innovations, and lower growth over time.
-While in the study of a particular market, mathematical models are useful tools in as far as they may allow predicting market action given a specified set of organization or for the customer to switch to the competing product, and the other-voice-is for members or customers to agitate and exert influence for change 'from within'....
-Hirschman's (1970) questions "the efficiency of the competitive mechanism, with its total reliance on exit....
-As exit often undercuts voice while being unable to counteract decline, loyalty is seen in the function of retarding exit and of permitting voice to assumptions, they may become impediments to change from the moment the assumptions are taken to be universally valid, and the models are used to prescribe the actions of individual agents.
+While in the study of a particular market, mathematical models are useful tools in as far as they may allow predicting market action given a specified set of assumptions, they may become impediments to change from the moment the assumptions are taken to be universally valid, and the models are used to prescribe the actions of individual agents.